Bhagat Bani: Status

-Whilst modern-day Sikh hold the Bhagat Bani as equal in-status to any other compositions found in the Guru Granth Sahib, historically the views of Sikhs on their status is complicated.
+Whilst modern-day Sikhs hold the Bhagat Bani as equal in status to any other compositions found in the Guru Granth Sahib, historically, the views of Sikhs on their status are complicated.
 According to G. S. Mann, Guru Amar Das considered hymns authored by the Sikh gurus themselves to be of special significance, greater than the works authored by the bhagats.
-Amar Das divided holy-persons into four groups: Bhagats, Sants, Sadhs, and Sikhs (with Sikhs being the most fortunate of the four).
+Amar Das divided holy persons into four groups: Bhagats, Sants, Sadhs, and Sikhs (with Sikhs being the most fortunate of the four).
 According to Mann, the hierarchy of the hymns based upon their authorship was as follows (higher-rank to lower):